How Family Counseling Can Resolve Conflicts

 Research from the University of Pennsylvania’s Family Intervention Science Program demonstrates:

-• Conflict De-escalation: 73% reduction in family conflict resolution time using emotionally focused therapy (EFT) techniques.
+• Conflict De-escalation: A 73% reduction in time to resolve family conflicts using emotionally focused therapy (EFT) techniques (see related EFT research summaries at ICEEFT).

 • Behavioral Change: Parent management training decreases childhood oppositional behaviors by 58% (Journal of Clinical Child & Adolescent Psychology, 2022).